 Education: No formal education or qualifications are required although applicants may have participated in primary and secondary education.
 Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 5 when accessing a Level 6 programme.

 Aptitude: Applicants must have a motivation to learn, an interest in the subject and the ability to acquire the knowledge, skills and competencies set out in the course.

 Previous Experience: Applicants must be able to demonstrate a broad range of knowledge, skills and competencies relevant to the course and be able to exercise initiative and independence when carrying out course activities

-This module is essential to understand the dynamics of the people working on your team.
-Throughout the module you will gain a knowledge and understanding of:
+This component is essential to understand the dynamics of the people working on your team.
+Throughout it you will gain a knowledge and understanding of:

 - Explore organisational strategy, objectives and goals